-While smoothies are always disguised as quick meals since you only need to throw a bunch of stuff in the blender and then call it a day, you cannot throw things in the blender blindly.
+While smoothies are always disguised as quick meals since you only need to put together a bunch of stuff in the blender and then call it a day, it’s important to put the RIGHT ingredients in there.

-You need to make sure that the ingredients thrown in the blender will encourage optimal fitness performance, as well as recovery.
+You need to make sure that the ingredients will encourage optimal fitness performance, as well as recovery.

 Therefore, you should pack your pre-workout smoothie with proteins from vegan yogurt, nut butters, soy/coconut/almond milk, or even silken tofu.

 Besides proteins, throw in energy-boosting fruits and mix-ins like oats and fruits.
 But don’t overdo it.
 Slurping down a smoothie that could easily be a high-calorie sugar bomb will only affect your endurance and recovery negatively.